nakyianu/CS400-Comps/doc/status.md

-## Monday, October 13
+## Monday, October 14

 ### What’s Already Working

 * Created three working vulnerability scans
   * The first scan, “cron-scan.sh,” checks to see if there are writable cron jobs run by root on the system.
-In our case, Additionally, these scans are functional on our personal systems.
+In our case, these scans are functional on our personal systems.
   * Our next scan, path-scan.sh, checks if there are any writable directories in the PATH variable.
 If there are, it adds them to a list called writable-dirs for later exploitation.
   * Our final scan, pkexec-scan.sh, scans for the pkexec binary on a machine.
 If it finds it, it checks if the current user has sudo access.
 If so it sets the PKEXEC flag to 1 to notify the program that it can use pkexec for further exploits.
 * A “main.sh” file that runs each scan successfully.